 2. Skilled Workforce

-India provides a vast pool of Indian professionals across IT, finance, customer support, and R&D. From software developers to analysts, the quality of Indian employees has attracted both startups and Fortune 500 companies.
+India produces over 1.5 million engineering graduates annually, creating a continuously refreshed talent pool.
+Indian professionals span IT, finance, customer support, and R&D. From software developers to analysts, the quality and availability of Indian employees has attracted businesses across industries.

 3. Round-the-Clock Operations